A massive winter storm is sweeping across the U.S., making holiday travel dangerous

 Wyoming hosts have previously been known to ski into work to read the news.
 Radio never sleeps.

-For those traveling by air, the prospects weren't much better: By early afternoon Thursday, more than 1,800 flights had been canceled across the U.S., and 4,200 more were delayed, according to the flight tracking website FlightAware.
+For those traveling by air, the prospects weren't much better: By late afternoon Thursday, more than 2,100 flights had been canceled across the U.S., and 6,000 more were delayed, according to the flight tracking website FlightAware.

-At Denver International Airport, where the recorded temperature of -24 degrees was the coldest recorded since 1990, about more than 500 of flights — about a quarter of all flights in or out of the airport — were canceled Thursday.
-Nearly 200 more were delayed.
+No airport canceled more than Denver International Airport, where the recorded temperature of minus 24 degrees was the coldest recorded since 1990.
+At DIA, well over 500 flights — more than a quarter of all flights in or out of the airport — had so far been canceled Thursday.
+Nearly 480 more were delayed.

-In Chicago, up to eight inches of snow was expected to fall over the course of the day on Thursday and Friday, and temperatures were expected to fall below zero overnight.
+In Chicago, up to 8 inches of snow was expected to fall over the course of the day on Thursday and Friday, and temperatures were expected to fall below zero overnight.

 City officials stressed that crews were working around the clock to keep flights moving at the city's major airports, O'Hare and Midway, both of which serve as hubs for major airlines.